MoserMichael/kind-helper/README.md

+# Introduction

 This [kind\_helper.py](https://github.com/MoserMichael/kind-helper/blob/master/kind_helper.py) script sets up a k8s test cluster for test purposes, it uses the [kind](https://kubernetes.io/docs/setup/learning-environment/kind/) utility.

+With the kind cluster you can have any number of nodes that are run on the same machine; the resource consumption is not very high and the cluster starts up quickly; It creates a reasonable kubernetes test cluster that can be used in automated tests.
+The kind tool is a bit difficult to use at times, therefore the kind\_helper.py script aims at simplifying the process of setting up/tearing down of a test cluster with kind.

+# What it does

 the following steps are done when creating a test cluster:

 1. the script first downloads kind and kubectl (if not present)
 2. starts a local docker registry
-3. creates a kind cluster that is connected to the local docker registry.
+3. creates a kind cluster with desired number of master and worker nodes that is connected to the local docker registry.
 4. script waits for all nodes to become ready

 The kind\_helper.py script requires presence of docker and python3.

 Example usage is in the test for this project (main test script: [test.sh](https://github.com/MoserMichael/kind-helper/blob/master/test/test.sh) see [test/](https://github.com/MoserMichael/kind-helper/tree/master/test) directory)

+# Command line reference

 Here is the command line of this programm: